 This paper proposes a novel method for intelligent RC fault diagnosis.
-Recognizing the non-linear and nonstationary nature of RC signals, this paper employs EMD to decompose RC vibration signals into IMFs, obtaining intrinsic fault-related vibrations.
+Recognizing the nonlinear and non-stationary nature of RC signals, this paper employs EMD to decompose RC vibration signals into IMFs, obtaining intrinsic fault-related vibrations.
 From these IMFs, features are extracted to assemble high-dimensional vectors, offering insights into local signal characteristics and working conditions.
 Subsequently, DBN are leveraged to deeply fuse these features, simultaneously reducing feature vector dimensionality and eliminating redundant information.
-The deeply fused feature vectors are then transformed into subspaces on the Grassmann manifold, facilitating fault determination through similarity calculations between subspaces.
-The detailed procedure is depicted in Fig.1 and discussed below.
+The deeply fused feature vectors are then transformed into subspaces on the GM, facilitating fault determination through similarity calculations between subspaces.
+The detailed procedure is depicted in Fig. 1 and discussed below.

 - 1. Vibration signals from the RC are gathered utilizing accelerometers strategically mounted on the cylinder.
 These accelerometers are positioned to precisely capture the vibrations occurring within the cylinder during operation. - 2.
 The measured vibration signals are subjected to decomposition through EMD.
 This process effectively breaks down the signals into a collection of IMFs, enabling the extraction of inherent fault-related vibrations within the RC system. - 3.
 Features are computed individually from each IMF to capture the distinct operating conditions of the RC from a localized perspective.
-This method guarantees that the extracted features precisely depict the specific characteristics inherent to each IMF, offering an intricate understanding of the RC behavior. - 4.
-The features extracted from each IMF are amalgamated into a unified high-dimensional feature vector.
-This feature vector serves as a holistic depiction of the RC operational state, encompassing the diverse aspects captured by the individual features from each IMF.
+This method guarantees that the extracted features precisely depict the specific characteristics inherent to each IMF, offering an intricate understanding of the RC behavior.